 (see \cite{EH1}), where $u$ is the graph representation for $M_t$.

-Analogous to which was introduced by Hamilton \cite{H1} for Ricci flow, one can classify the long-time solutions to the mean curvature flow into the following two types : \begin{defn} The long-time solution to the mean curvature flow $M_t$ is called
+Analogous to which was introduced by Hamilton \cite{Ha1} for Ricci flow, one can classify the longtime solutions to the mean curvature flow into the following two types: \begin{defn} The longtime solution to the mean curvature flow $M_t$ is called

 (1) Type IIb if $\sup\limits_{M^n\times (0,+\infty)}t|A|^2=\infty$,

 (2) Type III if $\sup\limits_{M^n\times (0,+\infty)}t|A|^2<\infty$,\\ where $A(\cdot,t)$ is the second fundamental form of $M_t$. \end{defn}